 To shut off, press the button down until the bar gauge is empty.
+When the switch is released, the display will return to fuel tank level.

 NOTE: If the balance between the temperature of the throttle lever and the grips does not suit you, it is possible to adjust it.
-Contact an authorized Ski-Doo dealer.
+Contact an authorized Ski-Doo dealer

-10) Seat
+12) Seat